Azure/azure-sdk-for-js/sdk/face/ai-vision-face-rest/README.md

 const client = createFaceClient(endpoint, credential);
 ```

-#### Create the client with an Azure Active Directory credential
+#### Create the client with an Microsoft Entra ID credential

-`AzureKeyCredential` authentication is used in the examples in this getting started guide, but you can also authenticate with Azure Active Directory using the [@azure/identity](https://learn.microsoft.com/javascript/api/@azure/identity/?view=azure-node-latest) library.
+`AzureKeyCredential` authentication is used in the examples in this getting started guide, but you can also authenticate with Microsoft Entra ID using the [@azure/identity](https://learn.microsoft.com/javascript/api/@azure/identity/?view=azure-node-latest) library.
-Note that regional endpoints do not support AAD authentication.
+Note that regional endpoints do not support Microsoft Entra ID authentication.
 Create a [custom subdomain](https://docs.microsoft.com/azure/cognitive-services/authentication#create-a-resource-with-a-custom-subdomain) name for your resource in order to use this type of authentication.

 To use the [DefaultAzureCredential](https://learn.microsoft.com/javascript/api/@azure/identity/defaultazurecredential?view=azure-node-latest) type shown below, or other credential types provided with the Azure SDK, please install the `@azure/identity` package: